-Climate change and disasters threaten development gains in the Indo-Pacific.
-The region is the most disaster prone in the world and facing an increase in the frequency and severity of natural hazards, with disadvantaged communities impacted the most.
-COVID-19 has compounded the impacts of climate change and disasters, highlighting the interconnected nature of the risks we face.
-Taking climate action and reducing disaster risks is critical for a resilient future for our region.
-Building resilience encompasses action including mitigation, adaption, preparedness and disaster risk reduction
+Climate change is an unprecedented and systemic global challenge, reversing hard won development gains and increasing poverty, instability, and conflict.
+The Indo-Pacific region is the most disaster prone in the world and is facing an increase in the frequency and severity of natural hazards, with disadvantaged communities impacted the most.
+The intensity and confluence of today's challenges in an interconnected world are without precedent.
+Taking climate action and reducing disaster risks is critical for a resilient future.